eskay993/gamefiles/sp-football-life-2026/README.md

 <h1>SP Football Life 2026</h1>
 <h3>Steam Deck / Linux Installer</h3>

+>[!Important]
+Due to a change with Lutris, I had to change the runner to the default wine-ge, which is very old at this stage.
+I cannot get Switcher to work with it.
+If you need to use Switcher, try this version which I made a whole ago that should run natively on Linux - [FL_2026_Switcher-Linux.zip](https://github.com/eskay993/gamefiles/raw/refs/heads/main/sp-football-life-2026/FL_2026_Switcher-Linux.zip).
+I will try to find a better solution.

 - [Install Guide](#install-guide)
 - [Useful info](#useful-info)
   - [How to install updates](#how-to-install-updates)